zdanielm/ghost-stations-of-berlin/README.md

 # Ghost stations in Berlin
-## An interactive map visualization of the ghost stations of Berlin during the Cold War
+## An interactive map visualization of the ghost stations of Berlin during the Cold War - Mini Project

 Inspiration: https://en.wikipedia.org/wiki/Ghost_station#Ghost_stations_in_Berlin